-- Make the announcement facing one way - Repeat it in the opposite direction

-The thirty-minute announcement should include:

-- "It is now 10 o'clock, the first scenario will begin in 30 minutes." - "The marshals meeting will be in 10 minutes upon the battlefield." - "Armor inspections will begin in 20 minutes upon the battlefield." - "Water-bearers, please assemble on the battlefield in 20 minutes."

-The ten minute announcement should include:

-- "It is now 10:20, the first scenario will begin in 10 minutes." - "Armor inspections will end in 10 minutes.
-If you are not in line to be inspected within 10 minutes, you

-WILL miss the first battle."

-• "Water-bearers, please assemble on the battlefield."
+- i.
+Make the announcement facing one way - ii.
+Repeat it in the opposite direction The thirty-minute announcement should include: - iii.
+"It is now 10 o'clock, the first scenario will begin in 30 minutes." - iv.
+"The marshals meeting will be in 10 minutes upon the battlefield." - v.
+"Armor inspections will begin in 20 minutes upon the battlefield." - vi.
+"Water-bearers, please assemble at the battlefield in 20 minutes."
+The ten minute announcement should include: - vii.
+"It is now 10:20A.M., the first scenario will begin in 10 minutes." - viii.
+"Armor inspections will end in 10 minutes.
+If you are not in line to be inspected within 10 minutes, you WILL miss the first battle." - ix.
+"Water-bearers, please assemble at the battlefield."